poseidon/typhoon/docs/topics/maintenance.md

 #### In-place

-For existing Typhoon v1.14.2 or v1.14.3 clusters, edit the Typhoon `ref` to the first SHA that introduced Terraform v0.12 support (aim is to minimize the diff).
+For existing Typhoon v1.14.2 or v1.14.3 clusters, edit the Typhoon `ref` to the `v1.14.4` release (if published) or the first SHA that introduced Terraform v0.12 support (`3276bf587850218b8f967978a4bf2b05d5f440a2`).
+The aim is to minimize the diff.
 For example:

 ```tf
  module "bare-metal-mercury" {